 Research has found that telling employees they are doing well at work isn’t enough to keep them motivated; performing well and experiencing personal growth is also incredibly important to employee engagement.

-In a recent Gallup poll, employees ranked the most memorable types of recognition.
-Obtaining a high level of achievement through evaluations, being given more responsibility and feeling personal satisfaction in achievements were three of the top rated types.
+In a Gallup poll, employees ranked the most memorable types of recognition.
+Obtaining a high level of achievement through evaluations, being given more responsibility and feeling personal satisfaction in achievements were three of the top-rated types.

 Investing in activities and programs that help employees to become better professionals is a gift that keeps on giving.
 In addition to becoming better at what they do, employees are also feeling pride in their role and in themselves.